quanqinle/WebAndAppUITesting/README.md

 running.env=test
 ```

-### test data `NewPersonRegiser.csv`
+### test data `NewPersonRegister.csv`

-+ testdata and src at the same level
++ `testdata` and `src` at the same level
-+ only csv format supports currently
++ only .csv format supports currently

 ```
 ├─uitest_android
    ├─src
    └─testdata
       ├─online     <-- Online data
-      │  └─ NewPersonRegiser.csv
+      │  └─ NewPersonRegister.csv
       └─test       <-- Offline data
-         └─ NewPersonRegiser.csv
+         └─ NewPersonRegister.csv
 ```

-Use text editor to open `NewPersonRegiser.csv`, you will see like the following, or you can open it in Excel:
+Use text editor to open `NewPersonRegister.csv`, you will see like the following, or you can open it in Excel:

 ```
 telephone,passwd